 While today’s cooks have many electric-powered options for chopping and grinding ingredients, there are still people who enjoy preparing foods like herbs, spices, and vegetables by hand with a mortar and pestle.
 You can even use it for altering medications, just like yesterday’s medicine men did.
 Here are some ideas for putting your mortar and pestle to good use:

 Stone: Granite, marble, and agate are the most popular types of stones used to make mortars and pestles.
 Granite typically has a rougher finish, making it more suitable for grinding small pieces that may slide around on the slick surfaces of marble and granite.

 Metal: Although some models are made of base metals, stainless steel is the most popular because of its durability and resistance to wear, tear, and corrosion.
-Cast iron mortars and pestles aren’t as common, but are designed for heavy-duty use.
+Cast iron mortars and pestles aren’t as common, but they are designed for heavy-duty use.

 Wood: Wood mortars and pestles aren’t quite as durable as other options.
-They’re the most porous, and can absorb oils, odors, and flavors.
+They’re the most porous and can absorb oils, odors, and flavors.
 However, wood earns praise for being natural, easy to use, and less heavy to handle than other materials.